ASN educates policymakers on advances in nutrition science and the importance of developing legislation and regulations that are based in science.

-- Advocate for funding for basic, clinical, applied and translational nutrition research, focusing on major federal sources such as the National Institutes of Health (NIH) and the U.S. Department of Agriculture (USDA), both intramural and extramural programs.
+- Advocate for funding for basic, clinical, applied and translational nutrition research, focusing on both intramural and extramural programs of major federal sources such as the National Institutes of Health (NIH) and the U.S. Department of Agriculture (USDA).

 - Advocate for funding for nutrition monitoring activities conducted jointly by the Centers for Disease Control and Prevention (CDC) National Center for Health Statistics and the USDA Agricultural Research Service.

-- Seek to carve out more funding for nutrition research from existing pools.
+- Maintain current funding pools and carve out more funding for nutrition research from existing pools.
 Guide the development of priorities for nutrition research where possible.

 - Continue to work in coalitions and partnerships where appropriate to advance nutrition research funding.

 - Promote improved coordination of nutrition programs and research across all federal agencies in concert with the National Nutrition Research Roadmap and in light of new political appointments.

 - Promote the appointment of nutrition scientists, especially ASN members, and other qualified individuals to serve in key positions, as appropriate.